Saturday, 5 July 2025

 The Bomb at Killeen

-In the 1980's I rose high in the ranks of the Northern IRA after sound academic achievements and a schooling in German industrial organisation.
+In the 1980's I rose high in the ranks of the Northern IRA after sound academic achievements and a proper schooling in German industrial organisation.

 During my briefings with Michael Mc Manus in the early 1980's I counselled concentrating our efforts on the police.